ShanshanLi-cobo/cobo-waas2-js-sdk/docs/AutoSweepApi.md

 > ListWalletSweepToAddresses200Response listWalletSweepToAddresses(wallet_id)

-List sweep-to addresses
+List wallet sweep to addresses

-This operation retrieves a list of sweep-to addresses within your wallet. &lt;Note&gt;Sweep-to addresses are only applicable to MPC Wallets and Web3 Wallets with the auto-sweep feature enabled.&lt;/Note&gt;
+This operation retrieves a list of sweep to addresses within your wallet.

 ### Example